guslatho/syllabificator/README.md

 * Pandas
 * Numpy
 * Chaine
-* Python 3.11 environment for the Neural Net (see end of page for instructions).
+* Python 3.11 environment with tensorflow 2.13 for the Neural Net (see end of page for instructions).

-CRF only requires Chaine to run, however the Neural Net solution will give better performance and is recommended for documents containing more complex word types.
+The Neural Net solution gives the best performance and is recommended for documents containing more complex word types.

 ## Usage
 ### Syllabifying words